-Lord essentially called Sherrod a liar for using the word “lynch” [...]
+Lord essentially called Sherrod a liar for using the word “lynch” to [...]

 In my more militant youth, I used to argue that May 19 should have been a national holiday.
 And if it couldn’t be one, then at the least I could sacrifice a day of school or work to commemorate Malcolm X’s birthday.

-In retrospect, that was stupid (maybe immature is the better word) [...]
+In retrospect, that was stupid (maybe immature is the better word) because [...]

 Brought to you by the letters R, B, and G.

 Roosevelt Franklin was a member of the cast of Sesame Street in the early 1970s.
 The revolutionary character was believed to be African-American based on the way he spoke and his propensity to sing/dance/rhyme/scat in normal conversation.
 He was the founder of Roosevelt Franklin [...]